Jazz rap: Since 1994

-Madlib's 2003 release Shades of Blue paid homage to his Blue Note Records roots, where he samples from Blue Note's archives.
-The album also contains interpretations of Blue Note classics performed by Yesterdays New Quintet.
+Madlib's 2003 release, Shades of Blue, is said to pay homage to his Blue Note Records roots, where he samples from Blue Note's archives.
+The album also contains interpretations of Blue Note classics, performed by Yesterdays New Quintet.

+Kendrick Lamar's 2015 album To Pimp A Butterfly prominently featured jazz instrumentation on tracks, and its musical scope was critically acclaimed.
+Following the recording of the album, more recordings from the project with jazz, soul, and funk influences were released as the compilation album Untitled Unmastered in 2016.